uzayyli/Haxball-Headless-Bot/README.md

 ```javascript
 ["admin1","admin2","admin3","admin4"]
 ```
 Each password is for a different admin level.
-L1 admins can only stop/start the games etc. L3 and L4 admins can kick / ban / blacklist people, so be careful who you share this password with.
+L1 admins can only stop / start the games etc. L2 can kick / ban, L3 can mute / blacklist people, so be careful who you share this password with.
+L4 admin can change security settings so it should be dedicated to the room owner.

 * Notes for admins:
   * When you join the room, you can get admin rights by typing `.admin aDmInPw#*123` in chat